Publisher Versus Private Clients

-One caveat: in the interests of not insulting people if you don’t have to, never ask the AE if s/he actually read the ms. You don’t want to put the AE on the spot or make the AE feel criticized.
-I’m merely suggesting that you shouldn’t assume the AE has carefully read the ms. If you spot a big problem but the AE hasn’t mentioned it, don’t assume, “Well, if the AE wanted me to fix it s/he would have said so.”
+One caveat: in the interests of not insulting people if you don’t have to, never ask the AE if they actually read the ms. You don’t want to put the AE on the spot or make the AE feel criticized.
+I’m merely suggesting that you shouldn’t assume the AE has carefully read the ms. If you spot a big problem but the AE hasn’t mentioned it, don’t assume, “Well, if the AE wanted me to fix it they would have said so.”
 Maybe, maybe not.

-When I’m working directly for the author and I’ve established a friendly rapport with him/her, I’ll be a little more relaxed in my approach, but I’m always mindful that a manuscript is a precious child to the author and just as you wouldn’t make fun of the bug eyes on someone’s kid, you don’t use their manuscript as a source of levity, even if you’re sure the author will find your remarks as hilarious as you do.
+When I’m working directly for the author and I’ve established a friendly rapport with them, I’ll be a little more relaxed in my approach, but I’m always mindful that a manuscript is a precious child to the author and just as you wouldn’t make fun of the bug eyes on someone’s kid, you don’t use their manuscript as a source of levity, even if you’re sure the author will find your remarks as hilarious as you do.

 With an indie author, I usually have a conversation before I begin the edit where I find out the author’s purpose.
 This helps guide my edit.
 What is the ms intended to do?
 If it’s an inspirational novel, it should have an uplifting message.
 If it’s a romance, it must have a happily-ever-after.